Self-Organized Criticality in Glassy Spin Systems Requires a Diverging Number of Neighbors

-Pioneering work in the 1980s provided important insights into the possible origin of SOC by identifying few theoretical examples that display it.
-The sand-pile model \cite{bak:87} and the forest-fire model \cite{drossel:92} are hallmark examples of dynamical systems that exhibit SOC.
-However, these models feature {\em ad hoc} dynamical rules, without showing how these can be obtained from an underlying Hamiltonian dynamics.
-Major questions thus remain: First, can one obtain SOC from an underlying Hamiltonian model?
-Second, is this behavior a feature of high-dimensional models or models with long-range interactions, or is it a generic property of broad class of systems?
+Pioneering work in the 1980s provided insights into the possible origin of SOC by identifying a few theoretical examples that display it.
+The ``sandpile'' \cite{bak:87} and forest-fire models \cite{drossel:92} are hallmark examples of dynamical systems that exhibit SOC.
+However, these models feature {\em ad hoc} dynamical rules, without showing how these can be obtained from an underlying Hamiltonian.
+Major questions thus remain: Can one obtain SOC from a Hamiltonian system, beyond invasion percolation \cite{newman:94,cieplak:94}?
+Is this behavior a feature of high-dimensional models, models with a diverging number of neighbors and/or long-range interactions, or is it a generic property of a broad class of systems?

-However, work in the 1990s offered a glint of hope.
-The first Hamiltonian model displaying SOC {\em without} the tuning of any parameters was identified and studied in detail in the pioneering work of Pazmandi {\em et al.}~\cite{pazmandi:99}.
-Here, the infinite-ranged Sherrington-Kirkpatrick (SK) spin-glass model \cite{sherrington:75} was examined; out-of-equilibrium avalanches at zero temperature ($T=0$) triggered by varying the magnetic field were numerically studied along the hysteresis loop.
-A distinct power-law behavior in the distribution of spin avalanches, as well as of the magnetization jumps was established, i.e., SOC.
+Work in the 1990s offered a glint of hope.
+The first Hamiltonian model displaying SOC without any parameter tuning was studied in detail by Pazmandi {\em et al.}~\cite{pazmandi:99}: the infinite-range fully connected Sherrington-Kirkpatrick (SK) model \cite{sherrington:75}.
+Out-of-equilibrium avalanches at zero temperature ($T=0$) triggered by varying the magnetic field were numerically studied along the hysteresis loop.
+A distinct power-law behavior in the distribution of spin avalanches, as well as of the magnetization jumps, was established, i.e., SOC.

-The possible existence of SOC was also tested in several finite-dimensional models, {\em but in all these cases at least one parameter has to be tuned} for the system to display scale-free avalanches.
+The possible existence of SOC was also tested in several finite-dimensional models, but in all these cases, at least one parameter has to be tuned.
 The best-studied such model is the random-field Ising model where ferromagnetic Ising spins are coupled to a random field of average strength $R$.
-For space dimensions $d$ larger than two, a critical value $R_c$ exists where avalanches and magnetization jumps along a hysteresis loop show signs of criticality, i.e., the relevant distributions assume a power-law form \cite{sethna:93,perkovic:95,perkovic:99,kuntz:98,sethna:04}.
-We stress that in this model, tuning of the parameter $R$ is needed; only at $R = R_c$ scale-free avalanches occur.
-Similar results were found for the random-bond Ising model \cite{vives:94} where spins interact with bonds $J_{ij}$ drawn from a Normal distribution with a ferromagnetic mean unity and standard deviation $\sigma$.
-For a critical value of $\sigma_c \approx 0.44$ signs of criticality are found.
-Finally, studies on the random anisotropy Ising model \cite{vives:01} also showed a similar behavior when a the system is tuned to criticality.
+For space dimensions $d > 2$, a critical $R_c$ exists where avalanches and magnetization jumps show SOC; i.e., the relevant distributions assume a power-law form \cite{sethna:93,perkovic:95,perkovic:99,kuntz:98,sethna:04}.
+Similar results were found for the random-bond Ising model \cite{vives:94}, as well as the random-anisotropy Ising model \cite{vives:01}, where by tuning a parameter SOC, can be observed.